LSSTDESC/desc-howto-python-package/docs/index.md

 Make sure to copy the token to your clipboard.

-Then, on github navigate to the secrets page for your package (click settings -> secrets -> actions -> new repository secret) or go to https://github.com/LSSTDESC/<your_package>/settings/secrets/actions/new
+Then, on GitHub navigate to the secrets page for your package (click Settings -> Secrets -> Actions -> New repository secret) or go to https://github.com/LSSTDESC/<your_package>/settings/secrets/actions/new

 <img src="github_secret.png" alt="Get code" width="500"/>